syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 Also, the port can be added at runtime by using the `AddAsync` method.
 The `await` operator suspends evaluation of the enclosing async method until the asynchronous operation represented by its operand completes.

-The following code explains how to add ports to node at runtime by using `AddAsync` method.
+The following code explains how to add ports to node at runtime by using the `AddAsync` method.

 ```csharp
 //Method to add port at runtime